From Drinking Philosophers to Asynchronous Path-Following Robots: Related Work

-In \cite{ma2017multi}, authors provide a control policy, which is shown to be collision and deadlock-free under mild conditions on the collection of paths.
-This method is based on finding a fixed ordering of the robots for all possible conflicts.
+Alternatively, an execution policy can be used to decide when to move, slow down or stop robots on their predefined paths to avoid collisions and deadlocks.
+Given a collection of paths, which are collision and deadlock free under perfect synchronization, \cite{honig2016multi} provides a method for robust execution under synchronization errors.
+This work focuses on how to compute the temporal dependencies between robots and enforce a fixed ordering between each robot pair for all possible conflicts such that collisions and deadlocks are avoided.
+Same idea is used in \cite{ma2017multi}, named Minimal Communication Policies (MCP), but the focus is on the planning phase.
+A delay probability for each agent is used in the planning phase to optimize the expected makespan.
+This method is later expanded to lifelong missions in warehouse environments \cite{honig2019persistent}.
 Such a fixed ordering prevents collisions and deadlocks, however, it is limiting as the performance of the multirobot system depends highly on the exact ordering.
 If one of the robots experiences a failure at run-time and starts moving slowly, it might become the bottleneck of the whole system.
 In fact, we demonstrate the effects of such a scenario on the system performance and provide numerical results that show the robustness of our method.

 When the collection of paths are known a priori, one can also find all possible collision and deadlock configurations, and prevent the system from reaching those.
-For instance, distributed methods in \cite{zhou2018distributed} and \cite{zhou2020distributed} find deadlock configurations by abstracting robot paths into a edge-colored directed graph.
-However, this abstaction step might be conservative.
+For instance, distributed methods in \cite{zhou2018distributed} and \cite{zhou2020distributed} find deadlock configurations by abstracting robot paths into an edge-colored directed graph.
+However, this abstraction step might be conservative.
 Imagine a long passage which is not wide enough to fit more than one robot, and two robots crossing this passage in the same direction.
 The entire passage would be abstracted as a single node, and even though robots can enter the passage at the same time and follow each other safely, they would not be allowed to do so.
 Instead, robots have to wait for the other to clear the entire passage before entering.
 Moreover, \cite{zhou2020distributed} require that no two nodes in the graph are connected by two or more different colored edges.
-This strong restriction limits the method's applicability to classical multirobot path execution problems where robots move on a graph and same two nodes might be connected with multiple edges in each direction.
+This strong restriction limits the method's applicability to classical multirobot path execution problems where robots move on a graph and the same two nodes might be connected with multiple edges in each direction.

 As connectivity and autonomous capabilities of vehicles improve, cooperative intersection management problems draw significant attention from researchers \cite{ahn2017safety, carlino2013auction, dresner2008multiagent, zohdy2016intersection}.
 These problems are similar to MRPE problem as both require coordinating multiple vehicles to prevent collisions and deadlocks.
 Compared to traditional traffic light-based methods, cooperative intersection management methods offer improved safety, increased traffic flow and lower emissions.
 We refer the reader to \cite{chen2015cooperative} for a recent survey on this topic and main solution approaches.
 Although they seem similar, the setting of intersection management problems are tailored specifically for the existing road networks, and thus, cannot be easily generalized to MRPE problems where robots/vehicles might be moving in non-structured environments.